 Referendum Educational Information

 Since the establishment of the Kentucky Propane Education & Research in 1998, the propane industry has advanced significantly.
-Consumer surveys have shown a dramatic increase in awareness of the many "exceptional" uses of propane as an energy source.
-To further this effort, Propane-Exceptional Energy materials are available to you free of charge so that you may incorporate them into your own marketing programs.
+Consumer surveys have shown a dramatic increase in awareness of the many uses of propane as an energy source.
+To further this effort and to fight back against the "Electrify Everything" movement, KYPERC is conducting a multi-media campaign across the state.
+The campaign has generated more than 6,000,000 impressions in the state and includes 1,560 sponsorship advertisements for "This Old House" and "Ask This Old House" for the year.
+Propane: Energy for Everyone materials are also available to you at a discount so that you may incorporate them into your own marketing programs.
 All of this additional support comes from the benefits of having a Kentucky PERC program and through the support of the National PERC in providing support materials for the propane industry.

-You may also recall that the Certified Employee Training Program (CETP) costs have dropped over $150 per person, per class.
-KY PERC is the only state organization to provide CETP classes through an accredited post secondary institution.
+You may also recall that the Certified Employee Training Program (CETP) costs have dramatically reduced training costs.
+KY PERC is the only state organization to provide CETP classes through an accredited post-secondary institution.
 Through its partnership with the Kentucky Community & Technical College System, Kentucky CETP classes include not only the classroom components, but also accredited practical examinations.
 This relieves marketers of liability for skills certification.

-These are just a few of the programs and successes of KYPERC. .
+These are just a few of the programs and successes of KY PERC.
 Still, the work has just begun.
-In order to continue our work, we must once again pass a referendum among our industry during the fall of this year, and once every five years, thereafter.
+In order to continue our work, we must once again pass a referendum among our industry this year, and once every five years, thereafter.
 The assessment of two tenths of a cent per gallon of odorized propane sold for final use in Kentucky must be approved by two-thirds of our propane industry based on gallons sold.

 Remember that each "yes" vote counts and will keep us moving down the road to success.
-Please show your continued commitment to the propane industry by supporting the Kentucky Propane Education and Research Council.
+Please show your continued commitment to the propane industry by supporting the Kentucky Propane Education and Research Council as we celebrate 25 years of service..

 The following Statutes are from KRS Chapter 234: